Too many disconnects and unsits from vehicles on sim boarders

 The script does not lose its permissions status at any point - what it 'loses' is the avatar it is supposed to be acting upon.
 The scripts are running when they are not supposed to be.

 The users viewer also seems to be an influencing factor.
 When I do get script errors now on crossing a region border, it is most often when my viewer framerate is compromised, for example when approaching a built up area with a lot of content to load and render.
-Maybe the delay in my lower framerate still allows some stray control inputs to be sent while the script is trying to release controls before the border, but this is just guesswork.
+Maybe the delay in my lower framerate still allows some stray updates to be sent while the script is trying to release cam & controls before the border, but this is just guesswork.

-I was thinking I might try to do a similar process in some of my physical vehicle projects, but seeing what it took to improve in a non-phys, I’m not sure that is going to be possible.
-The non-phys movement is like precognition of when the crossing will happen, whereas physical movement is not so predictable.
+I was thinking I might try to do a similar process in some of my physical vehicle projects, but seeing what it took to improve in a non-physical, I’m not sure that is going to be possible.
+The non-physical movement is like precognition of when the crossing will happen, whereas physical movement is not so predictable.
 I guess I'll try it and see how that goes.

 Anyway, hopefully this info is useful in the search to help fix border crossings for everyone.